Super soft and chewy brown sugar cookies—no mixer required!

 Look at how thick these cookies are.
 To achieve their thick texture, chill the cookie dough.
 Also, I make sure there is enough flour to soak up the melted butter.
 Melted butter is greasy and unless there is enough dry ingredients to soak it all up, you’re going to have some cookie spreading sadness!

 I also add a bit of cornstarch to the cookie dough.
 Cornstarch thickens cookie dough just as it thickens gravies, soups, and jams.
-It’s a miracle worker in cookie recipes!
+It’s a miracle worker in cookie recipes, like shortbread and salted vanilla toffee cookies!

 Don’t you love the brown sugar cookies’ crinkled tops?
 That’s achieved by slightly pressing the cookies down.
 After chilling the cookie dough and rolling the dough in a bit of sugar, you’ll bake them.
 Now, pay attention to this: Remove the cookies from the oven after 8-9 minutes, gently press down on the tops with the back of a spoon or fork, and then place them back into the oven for 1-2 more minutes.
 Why are you doing that?
 Not only so you can achieve some crinkly tops, but also because the cookies need a little help spreading during bake time.
 You could always just press the cookie tops down after the entire bake time, but then your cookies may just look like you carelessly smashed them down.
 I feel that they looked better when put back into the oven for 1-2 minutes after pressing down.
 I’m all about pretty cookies, ok?

 I have a confession.
-I baked these cookies for a Christmas party we’re going to tonight.
-Kevin’s work is throwing a little bash and clearly, I can’t go empty handed.
-PS: I’m bringing these mocha delights too.
-Always a hit.
+We’re heading to a work holiday party and clearly, I can’t go empty handed.
 However, I made these cookies two days ago.
 And guess what?
 They are STILL just as soft on day 3 as they were on day 1.
 And to be completely honest, their cinnamon and brown sugar flavors are heavily pronounced today.
 You know a cookie recipe is a winner when its softness isn’t compromised as the days go by.
 I just love that about this recipe!
 True “soft-batch” style, just like the cookies you get at bakeries and those tempting mall kiosks.

 Super soft and chewy brown sugar cookies – no mixer required!